tanohzana/missing-packages/README.md

 1. Open your computer's terminal
 2. Install [NodeJS](http://nodejs.org) if you haven't already
-3. Install the package globally using: `npm i -g missing-packages`
+3. Install the package globally using: `npm i -g missing-packages` or `npx missing-packages [whatever]`

 ## API